 Prior to joining Justice & Legal Studies, Robin was Program Manager of Human Security & Natural Disasters research in the Global Cities Research Institute at RMIT and a Research Fellow in Global & Language Studies in the School of Global Urban & Social Studies.
 He has previously lectured at La Trobe University, The University of Melbourne and Deakin University.

-Robin's current research focuses on masculinity and extremist violence in urban and online spaces, and the effects on community resilience.
+Robin's current research focuses on Digital Criminology with a focus masculinity and extremist violence in urban and online spaces, and the effects on community resilience.
 He has also conducted research into 9/11, the war on terror and security responses to other crises such as disasters and protests.
 These pursuits fit within a broader interest in how global security discourses are being incorporated into local forms of social order and control.

 These research interests span the following fields: